-A repair threshold provides our team with authorization to initiate and approve work from 3rd party service professionals, up to your maintenance threshold.
+A repair threshold provides our team with authorization to initiate and approve work from our third party service professionals, up to your maintenance threshold.
 As a customer, you select the threshold as we never want you to be outside of your comfort zone!

 What is reasonable for repair thresholds?

 You want to make sure the threshold is reasonable, as tenants should have a great maintenance experience.
 Low thresholds result in unnecessary delays due to the approval process.
 Our average customer has a maintenance threshold of $350 and an emergency threshold of $750.

 Can Hemlane provide a bid prior to supplying a threshold?

 The minimum threshold of $150 still applies.
 Many trades (e.g. handiwork, plumbing, electrical) have service call fees and therefore a minimum is still required.
 In addition, we looked through thousands of maintenance requests and found the vast majority of jobs (where you would want to be more passive) are around or just over $150.
 This section tells you why a threshold under $150 actually costs you more in the end.

 Once we have this threshold, then we confirm bids.
 Anything over that amount will be submitted to you for approval prior to having any work done.

 Does Hemlane have a minimum to initiate service professionals?